mautic/mautic-community-handbook/docs/policies/code_of_conduct/tools_and_resources.rst

 Any access to the tools and resources (including email, chat and services accounts) shall be revoked or removed if the user is no longer an active contributor to the project or is subject to sanctions as a result of improper conduct.

-Policy Enforcement
+Policy enforcement
 ******************

-The tools and resources are provided for legitimate business use.
+The tools and resources support legitimate business use.
 The Mautic Community therefore reserves the right to investigate the usage of provided tools upon violation report or suspicious usage detection.
-Any such investigation will be carried out by the Community Manager and/or Project Lead.
+The Community Manager and/or Project Lead will carry out any such investigation.

 Any breaches of this policy might result in a disciplinary action, up to the deactivation of the user account in any of the tools and resources and removal from the Community.